evanepio/scooter-svelte/README.md

 # Scooter Svelte

-This is an implementation of PEIDevs' infamour Scooter app.
+This is an implementation of PEIDevs' infamous Scooter app.
 This version is implemented in [Svelte](https://svelte.dev/) version 3.0.0.

 Other Scooters: